Archive for the 'Tor' Category

 2. Brian creates a keypair for the service and the .onion address is saved (briancranston.onion)

-3. Brian’s Tor client sends a RELAY_COMMAND_ESTABLISH_INTRO to start creating rendezvous points
+3. Brian’s Tor client sends a RELAY_COMMAND_ESTABLISH_INTRO to start creating introduction points

-4. Brian’s client sends the descriptors (rendezvous points, port, etc) to the Hidden Service Directory Servers
+4. Brian’s client sends the descriptors (introduction points, port, etc) to the Hidden Service Directory Servers

 5. Brian then sends Aaron his .onion address (briancranson.onion)